MatinNezami/ClientValidation/README.md

 </form>
 ```

-What is `details-error` attribute?
+What is `details` attribute?

-`details-error` attribute for show details error, for exaple:
+`details` attribute for show details error, for exaple:

 ```
 with details